DanielSjtea/CS2102_2021_S1_Team47/CS2102Website/README.md

 ```
 3. Initialise the database by running the SQL commands in /CS2102Website/data/init.sql

+4. Populate the database by running the code in /CS2102Website/data/dataPopulator.sql

-4. Go to CS2102Website folder directory on your Terminal/Command Prompt.
+5. Go to CS2102Website folder directory on your Terminal/Command Prompt.
 Run the website by typing this in Terminal/Command Prompt:
 ```
 npm start
 ```

-5. View the website on localhost:3030
+6. View the website on localhost:3030

 # Folders
 1. Data Folder